Mechanism design for resource allocation in networks with intergroup competition and intragroup sharing

-In addition to group-wise ordering of agents, we also introduce ordering of agents within the group for every link that is used by that agent.
-Any agent $ ki $, on link $ l $, will alternatively be also referred to as
+In addition to group-wise ordering of agents, we also introduce a combined group and link-wise ordering of agents\footnote{Given previous definitions, this reindexing is somewhat redundant; however, it will be used in the following to make the exposition clearer.}.
+For group $ k $ and link $ l $, any agent $ ki $, \tb{can be identified by the index} $g_k^l(i)$, where the mapping is defined as

-The mapping is such that if for $ i,j \in \mG_k^l $ and $ i > j $ then $ g_k^l(i) > g_k^l(j) $.
-This is done to order agents in a group separately at every link.
-Note that given the previous definitions, this notation is redundant; however we define it because it will be useful later on.
-Inverse mapping from ordering within a group and link will be denoted by $ (g^l_k)^{-1} $.